Shift to T+1 settlement cycle

 T+1 Change:

-The following animation illustrates the new settlement process for the affected US, Canadian and Mexican products (after the change from T+2 to T+1).
+The following animation illustrates the new settlement process for the affected US, Canadian and Mexican products (with the change from T+2 to T+1).
 You can see that the settlement period of the FX trade now differs from the purchase of the securities:

 The financial instruments shown in the animation do not constitute as a trading recommendation.